CLAUDE.md Is the Most Important File in Your Project

 The best CLAUDE.md files are specific and actionable.
 They answer one question: what would I have to tell a competent developer who has never seen this project?

-Version-specific constraints.
-Claude's training data spans multiple versions of every framework.
-If you're on Laravel 12, it might suggest patterns from Laravel 9.
-If you're on Tailwind v3, it'll offer v4 utilities that don't exist yet.
-Pinning your versions in CLAUDE.md eliminates an entire category of wrong suggestions.
+Version constraints earn their place too, because Claude's training spans every version of every framework.
+On Laravel 12 it might reach for a Laravel 9 pattern; on Tailwind v3 it'll offer v4 utilities that don't exist yet.
+Pinning your versions kills a whole category of wrong suggestions.

 Here's what makes CLAUDE.md different from other configuration: it compounds.
 Every rule you add doesn't just fix one conversation - it fixes every conversation that follows.
 The first week feels like effort.
 A month in, Claude is producing code that fits your project so well you barely need to review it for style or convention issues.
 You review for logic, not for formatting or pattern violations.